thoughtspot/dev-workshop/workshop.md

    ![8-liveboard-allactions](images/8-liveboard-allactions.png)

-2. Whilst still in the developer playground, make sure you have the  **Sales Analysis Liveboard**, then select the **Modify available actions** checkbox.
+2. Whilst still in the developer playground, make sure you have the  **Retail Banking Analysis**, then select the **Modify available actions** checkbox.
 This will add a code snippet into the editor section.

 3. Enter "**Action.Save**" inside the "[]" for the `disabledActions` setting.